gaultier/blog/advent_of_code_5.md

 *Note 1: The real output of the program is not shown to avoid spoiling the final result*

-*Note 2: This is a mediocre way to do benchmarking.
+*Note 2: This is a simplistic way to do benchmarking.
 A more correct way would
 be: warming up the file cache, making many runs, averaging the results, etc.
 I did exactly that and it did not change the results in a significant manner.*